legendu-net/blog/misc/content/2018-07-21-general-programming-tips.markdown

     when you use loops **especiall while loops**.
     Forgetting to set/reset state of varialbes/objects in while loops is a common mistake and can be tricky to debug sometimes (e.g., if randomization is used in a loop).
+    It is suggested that you avoid using plain for/while loops if possible and use high-level alternatives such as `forEach`, `map`, `filter`, etc.